Recently Visited Pages

 Purpose of the Research Approval Committee:

 In order to ensure the safety of human subjects of research conducted at St. Charles Community College (SCC), the Research Approval Committee (RAC) encourages and supports the scholarly endeavors of students, faculty and staff while striving to enforce best research practices.
-The RAC also strives to ensure that research conducted at SCC, or with SCC faculty, staff, and or students; or by SCC faculty, staff, and students adheres to ethical research guidelines.
+The RAC also strives to ensure that research conducted at SCC, or with SCC faculty, staff, and or students; or by SCC faculty, staff, and students adhere to ethical research guidelines.
 The RAC works to ensure best research practices and that SCC maintains compliance with HLC Criterion Two: Integrity: Ethical and Responsible Conduct: 2.E., Section 1 in that it will see that the “institution provides effective oversight and support services to ensure the integrity of research and scholarly practice conducted by its faculty, staff, and students” by reviewing research through executing exempt and expedited reviews and requiring formal IRB (external to SCC, until SCC formally forms one) review for all other research endeavors.

 Does your research need RAC approval?